 Here in San Diego, homes spent an average of seven days longer on the market compared to the previous year, indicating a slower market.
 However, the median listing prices in the West remained flat year-over-year, suggesting that sellers are still holding on to higher price points despite the slower sales pace.
 As of today, Sept.13, the inventory in San Diego County is up 2% week-over-week, and demand is down 1%.
 Expected Market Time increased from 82 to 84 days.

-According to Redfins, data analysis findings show a decrease in the percentage of homes being sold above their listed price from 33%% year to 27%% in the four weeks ending September 8th.
-In terms of this indicates that sellers are now more open to bargaining, which could present you with the chance to purchase a home at a price than anticipated.
+According to Redfin, data analysis shows a decrease in the percentage of homes sold above their listed price from 33% year to 27% in the four weeks ending September 8th.
+This indicates that sellers are now more open to bargaining, which could give you the chance to purchase a home at a lower price than anticipated.

 Seasonal Trends for Homebuyers